 50 Hz & 60 Hz Magnetic Field Profiles

-We provide plan-view and elevation view simulation building electrical system modeling at a 50% and 75% building loads.
-These models illustrate the magnetic emissions profile as a 2D horizontal or vertical plane through the building.
+We provide plan-view and elevation view magnetic field simulation modeling of building electrical systems: Simulation modeling at a 50% and 75% building loads.
+These EMF simulation models illustrate the magnetic emissions profile as a 2D horizontal or vertical plane through the building.
 The sophisticated computer model calculates the magnetic emissions profiles as a function of magnitude and distance from the numerous electrical sources.

-The computer generated building models can incorporate elements such as: transformers, switchboards, panels, feeders, automatic transfer switches (ATS) and more.
+The computer generated building EMF simulation models can incorporate elements such as: transformers, switchboards, panels, feeders, automatic transfer switches (ATS) and more.